Clause 1 - General

 Clause 19 - Notices

-Any notice, claim or demand in connection with the contract shall be given in writing to the relevant party at the address stated in the STCs or PO (or such other address as it shall previously have notified to the other party).
+Any notice, claim or demand in connection with the contract shall be given in writing to the relevant Party at the address stated in the STCs or PO (or such other address as it shall previously have notified to the other Party).
 Any notice sent by fax/email shall be deemed received when sent.
 Any notice sent by hand shall be deemed received when delivered.
-Any notice sent by post from within Singapore shall be deemed received 48 hours after posting.
+Any notice sent by post from within Singapore shall be deemed received forty-eight (48) hours after posting.

 Clause 20 - Miscellaneous